garrandall/popular-music-data/tracks/maybe-i-deserve-tank.md

 girl I know girl I know I then put you through
 I then put you through hell
 and I don't care
 and I don't care
 and I deserve

-see a man cant take another man taking our woman we cant even stand waiting by the phone
+see a man can't take another man taking our woman we can't even stand waiting by the phone
 But we do the same shit